-The following instructional methods can be used with each core activity based on the teacher choice of style: Command style, Practice style, Reciprocal style, Self-Check style, Inclusion style, Guided Discovery, Jigsaw learning episode, Think-Pair-Share learning episode, and/or Cooperative Learning.
+The following instructional methods can be used with each core activity based on the teacher choice of style: Command style, Practice style, Reciprocal style, Self-check style, Inclusion style, Guided Discovery, Jigsaw learning episode, Think-Pair-Share learning episode, and/or Cooperative Learning.

 - 1. The students will be instructed on the rules for the given activity and area. - 2.
 The students will inspect all equipment prior to and after its use and will report any problems to the instructor. - 3.
 Warm up and cool down activities. - 4.
-Description of both health related and skill related components of physical fitness. - 5.
+Description of physical fitness components. (health related or skill related) - 5.
 Heart rate monitoring. - 6.
 Individual practice drills of the critical elements. - 7.
 Partner practice drills of the critical elements and offensive and defensive strategies. - 8.
 Lead up games with rules explanation. - 9.
 Modified game play with rules explanation. - 10.
-Regulation game and/or Tournament play with rules/scoring explanation. - 11.
-Writing/journal assignment and/or completion of Activity Response sheets.
+Regulation and/or tournament game play with rules/scoring explanation - 11.
+Writing/journal assignment and/or completion of Activity Response sheets